Mapleton District News

-In an effort to serve young people with disabilities, Mapleton Local Schools is continually in process of locating and evaluating children from 3 to 21 years of age who are suspected as having a disability.
+In an effort to serve young people with disabilities, Mapleton Local Schools is continually in process of locating and evaluating children from birth to 21 years of age who are suspected as having a disability.
 Disabilities may include developmental delays, health impairments, autism, and traumatic brain injury.
-Individuals may contact the building Principals or Director of Special Services about children suspected as having a disablilty that may qualify for special education services.
-Information is available about special education policies and procedures in each building by contacting the building Principal.
-If you have questions about the above-mentioned process, please call Brian Hessey, Director of Special Education, at 419-945-8180.
+Individuals may contact local school districts about children who may have a disablilty and may be eligible for special education services.
+District superintendents ahve information available about special educatiobs policies and procedures.procedures in each building by contacting the building Principal.
+If you have questions about the above-mentioned process, please call Dr. Nichole Witchey, Director of Special Education at Mapleton Local Schools, at 419-945-8180 or to Dr. Deborah Williams, Tri-County Educational Service Center, Director of Special Education at 330-345-6771, ext.
+231..

 By law, public schools must inform parents and eligible students of their rights to consider application to the Ohio Department of Education’s Autism Scholarship (for students identified with autism) and the Jon Peterson Special Needs Scholarship Program (for students identified with an educational disability other than autism).
 These scholarship programs offer parents and eligible students a choice to seek educational services from an approved provider rather than their home school district.